ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

 - **A good percent of the time when I try to type - it comes out ' h'.
 Figure out why this is.
 Do I release the raise key too soon?**
      - I saw something about changing the TAPPING_TERM for a single key.
 Maybe this could help?
 - In general I prefer my right hand to do things like navigation.
 Things that I can do there instead of with the mouse.
 But my left hand is useful for things I do in combination with the mouse (copy/paste, save, new tab, close tab, screenshot, volume controls) and I want to make sure those stay one handed.
-- **I rarely use the LALT key under my right thumb.** Also, this key doesn't have a second function.
-Maybe backspace or delete?
-Or another tab?
 - By combining ctl and tab on the same key I can't use that key combo.
 - It would be very nice to have an auto repeat of my thumb backspace, but I won't give up the number shortcut.
 Maybe a double/triple tap and hold could be auto repeat.
     - Create a key that turns autoshift on/off.